melkorinos/Java-POM-Suite/README.md

 To run the suite please load the solution and run `mvn test` for all tests.

 Future improvements:
--Implement parallel execution
+- Implement parallel execution
--Split test steps into multiple files
+- Split test steps into multiple files
--Remove remaining Thread.Sleep
+- Remove remaining Thread.Sleep

 ## Test Scenarios